Coiot/cbr-main/src/albums/s5/Episode28.md

 - scene_number: 76
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode28-scene76.jpeg
   narration: "<p>Robbie Robertson, an Canadian guitarist IRL known for among other things being the lead guitar for Bob Dylan’s backing band, goes on an international tour in the Bay of Bengal.
-Except that actually just means playing one show on the Andaman Islands tile owned by NSW.</p><p>Bangladesh had a pretty solid-looking empire maybe 15 parts ago, but hundreds of turns of inactivity have left them utterly outscaled by their neighbours.
+Except that actually just means playing one show on the Andaman Islands tile owned by NSW.</p><p>Bangladesh had a pretty solid-looking empire maybe 15 episodes ago, but hundreds of turns of inactivity have left them utterly outscaled by their neighbours.
 If they were in Europe, they’d probably be a top 15 civ though.</p>"
 - scene_number: 77
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode28-scene77.jpeg